Following the Herd Won’t Save You. 60-40 Stocks Not Enough

 3. Moderately Aggressive or 80/20 Portfolio

-4. An Aggressive Portfolio
+4. Aggressive Portfolio

 The 60/40 Wall Street Myth of Stability

-However, it is also true that from Oct 2007 through March 2009, a 60/40 portfolio lost about 33%.
-To make things worse, it took this 60/40 model 603 days to recover back to even.
+However, from October 2007 through March 2009, a 60/40 portfolio still experienced a steep loss of around 33%.
+Worse yet, it took approximately 603 days just to recover back to its starting value.

 What Does Your Financial Advisor Say about 60/40?